 Greek Bronze Chalcidian Helmet

-An ancient Greek bronze helmet of the Chalcidian Type, with a carinated ridge around the top, rising to a point over the forehead.
-The curvilinear border undulates to conform to the cheeks, brow, and neckline, with a short nose guard and openings for the ears.
-An applique in the form of a Gorgoneion (a Medusa head) is attached to the top of the helmet.
+An ancient Greek bronze helmet of the Chalcidian Type, with a carinated ridge around the top.
+The border conforms to the cheeks, brow, and neckline, with a short nose guard and ear openings.
+An applique in the form of a Gorgoneion (Medusa head) is attached to the top.